TerisaManuel/Tech-Background/README.md

 * 📄 **Foundational IT & Cyber Security** — Academy XI / Rise by Talent, April 2025

 <details>
-<summary>🎓 Partial Bachelor's Coursework — University of Auckland</summary>
+<summary>🎓 Bachelor of Science majoring in Psychology (1 year completed) — University of Auckland</summary>
 <br>

 | Paper | Relevance to IT |